kdari/mono/themes/plugins/shareaholic/readme.txt

 = 8.1.0 (2017-07-24) =
 * New: Introducing the **[Tools Badge](https://support.shareaholic.com/hc/en-us/categories/115001014006-Tools-Badge)**! ([learn more](https://support.shareaholic.com/hc/en-us/categories/115001014006-Tools-Badge)) Introducing a brand new way to launch the Shareaholic Console without ever leaving your website!
 Contains quick-links to your site analytics, help center, and much more to help you manage your site with greater ease.
 If you'd rather hide this badge or change its location, you can do so from your settings.
 It is 100% configurable.
 * Bugfix: Resolved the 403 Forbidden error that some admins were getting upon clicking the Dashboard link.
 Affected only sites on cPanel with mod_security enabled ex.
 HostGator
-* Enhancement: Google+ share count is now also available to sites that do not enable Server Side Share counts API
+* Enhancement: Google+ share count is now also available to sites that do not enable the Share Count Proxy

 = 8.0.1 (2017-07-10) =
 * Version 8 is here bringing with it a brand new revamped and streamlined UI!